rogadev/graduate-jobs-concept/README.md

+# Proof Of Concept Project

-# VIU Career Path Outlook Project
+## VIU Career Path Outlook Project

 The purpose of this project is to provide potential future students and current students a way to evaluate different career paths and their general outlook according to Stats Canada and other sources.